Ria Brodell: The Handsome and the Holy

-The Handsome and The Holy is a series of self-portraits and vignettes by Ria Brodell made from 2008-2010.
+The Handsome and The Holy is a series of self-portraits and vignettes by Ria Brodell made from 2008 to 2010.
 The works in this series were painted with gouache on paper.
 In this series the artist attempted to bring together seemingly contradictory aspects of their childhood- queer sexuality, struggles with gender identity, family and Catholicism.
-In a Q&A article written by Jess T. Dugan for Strange Fire, Brodell states, “The Handsome and the Holy was the first time I tried to tackle the subject of my gender identity, sexuality and Catholic upbringing through painting.
+In a Q&A article written by Jess T. Dugan for Strange Fire, Brodell states, "The Handsome and the Holy was the first time I tried to tackle the subject of my gender identity, sexuality and Catholic upbringing through painting.
 In that series I was reaching back to my childhood.
-As a kid, part of me knew that something was “queer” about who I was attracted to, and who I wanted to be (Cary Grant, Ken, the Prince in all the Disney movies), but I didn’t have the language or the knowledge to understand what that meant.
-The way I wanted to express my gender (in the most masculine ways possible) did not mesh well with having to wear a little plaid skirt to school.”
+As a kid, part of me knew that something was "queer" about who I was attracted to, and who I wanted to be (Cary Grant, Ken, the Prince in all the Disney movies), but I didn't have the language or the knowledge to understand what that meant.
+The way I wanted to express my gender (in the most masculine ways possible) did not mesh well with having to wear a little plaid skirt to school."

+In the creation of The Handsome and the Holy, Brodell says they would choose comforting figures such as a guardian angel, or even "the story of St. Anthony helping me to find GI Joe's lost gun, etc", in order to allow them to express their "queer desire" and as an avenue to "embody masculine figures" that they enjoyed.

 Like The Handsome and the Holy, the Butch Heroes series seeks to depict role models and possible heroes throughout history that were gender nonconforming and tell their stories.
-Brodell does this through the style of Catholic holy cards - intricate depictions of saints or martyrs that tell a visual story and are meant for “private, portable devotions.”
-Both of these series deal with Brodell’s Catholic upbringing “‘in relationship to [their] gender and sexuality and coming out and coming to terms with all that,’ said Brodell…” in their book, Butch Heroes.
-In the book titled We Are Everywhere by Matthew Reimer it says, “The strong sister told the strong brother that there were two important things to remember about coming revolutions… The first is that we will get our asses kicked and the second is that we will win.”
+Brodell does this through the style of Catholic holy cards - intricate depictions of saints or martyrs that tell a visual story and are meant for "private, portable devotions."
+Both of these series deal with Brodell's Catholic upbringing "'in relationship to [their] gender and sexuality and coming out and coming to terms with all that,' said Brodell…" in their book, Butch Heroes.
+In the book titled We Are Everywhere by Matthew Reimer it says, "The strong sister told the strong brother that there were two important things to remember about coming revolutions… The first is that we will get our asses kicked and the second is that we will win."
 It is here that Ria Brodell is winning and giving others hope and a chance to win as well.